greg5green/greg5green.github.io/_posts/2014-03-04-my-solutions-to-you-cant-javascript-under-pressure.md

 1. flattens the array and
 2. uses a reduce operation to add all the integers together

-I've been spending some time in Ruby the last few months, and the way I would do this in Ruby makes this very easy to understand the JS version in my head (I'd usually do this as a one liner in Ruby&mdash;I split up the block that is passed to reduce so it will fit in this narrow column without wrapping):
+I've been spending some time in Ruby the last few months, and the way I would do this in Ruby makes this very easy to understand the JS version in my head:

 {% highlight ruby %}
 def arraySum(array)
-  array.flatten.reduce(0) do |a, b|
-    (b.is_a?(Integer)) ? a + b : a
+  array.flatten.reduce(0) { |a, b| (b.is_a?(Integer)) ? a + b : a }
-  end
 end
 {% endhighlight %}